acss-io/atomizer/docs/index.md

 <div class="Row">
     <div class="Fl(start) W(60%) Fl(n)--xs W(a)--xs">
-        <p>Define your responsive &quot;breakpoints&quot; in configuration using standard media query syntax.
+        <p>Define your responsive &quot;<a href="/breakpoints.html">breakpoints</a>&quot; in configuration using standard media query syntax.
 Then, reference those breakpoints in your Atomizer classes or configuration.</p>

         <h3>Classes mapped to a single breakpoint</h3>